IntelLabs/rnnlm/README.md

 This is a C++ implementation of RNNLM toolkit that supports three algorithms: standard RNNLM, NCE and BlackOut as described in "[Blackout: Speeding up recurrent neural network language models with very large vocabularies](http://arxiv.org/abs/1511.06909), ICLR 2016".

 ##License
-All source code files in the package is under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+All source code files in the package are under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ##Prerequisites
-The code is developed and tested on UNIX-based systems, with the following software dependencies:
+The code is developed and tested on UNIX-based systems with the following software dependencies:

 - [Intel Compiler](https://software.intel.com/en-us/qualify-for-free-software) (The code is optimized on Intel CPUs)
 - OpenMP (No separated installation is needed once Intel compiler is installed)